The64thGamer/cheeseepedia/content/wiki/summer-2012.md

     1. 'Goin' on a Picnic"
     2. 'Barbecue"
 6.  **Intermission 3**
-    1. CEC TV ID - 'Barber'
+    1. CEC TV ID - 'Haircut'
     2. Summer Safety With Steve Waters - 'Leave Bricks on the Beach'
     3. Baking with Betty - 'Trail Mix'
     4. Baseball